ppcamp/ppcamp.github.io/src/content/post/graphql-go.md

 - refactor the controllers module
 - create new type/resolve/repository for books (a user has books)
 - create unitary tests.
+- a good approach should be limit the depth of the query search, otherwise, the frontend user may create a huge query, which can, sometimes, broke the server.

 If I made some mistake, or if you have some suggestion, ping me in the